 Another factor to consider is that you will need multiple elevator pitches, each of which applies to a different target audience.
 For example, the message that you want to instill on a prospect is probably quite different than the message for a potential investor, and the message is different for a business partner.
 As another example, a customer may be either a buyer or a user.
 The message that appeals to one probably will not appeal to the other.

 The critical difference is that you want your elevator pitch to resonate with the audience.
 Essentially you need to make sure you are both on the same elevator!

 Giving the wrong elevator pitch can be fatal.
 If your message does not appeal to them, they may decide not to listen in the future or to others.
 It is the trap that they feel “I have already heard about that – no sense in wasting my time.”

 Below are two examples of elevator pitches.
-The first example is for a high tech company whose elevator pitch is focused on individuals that are intimately familiar with the application and similar technologies.
+The first example is for a high-tech company whose elevator pitch focuses on individuals familiar with the need, application, and other approaches.
 It is not intended for general audiences or even potential investors.
-Each bulleted statement would be delivered after a pause to allow the recipient time to digest what was just said, and perhaps to ask any questions.
-The higher level bullets can be used alone or can be supplemented by the sub-bullets.
+Each bulleted statement would be delivered after a pause to allow the recipient time to digest what was just said and perhaps ask any questions.
+The higher-level bullets can be used alone or can be supplemented by the sub-bullets.
 The second example is targeted at entrepreneurs or CEOs of small private companies (the primary audience of this entire collection of articles).
 Although the examples are far from perfect, they illustrate the point of a short, parsed message, aimed at a specific audience.
-Also, note that the first line (seven words for the first example and nine words for the second) explains what the company does.
+Also, note that the first line (eight words for the first example and twelve words for the second) explains what the company does for the recipient.
 All of the subsequent statements amplify that line.

-Example 1: Aimed at prospects who are familiar with the application and technology
+Example 1: Aimed at prospects who are familiar with the need and application.

-- We allow you to track your movable assets
+- We help you to track your movable assets

 - Whether they are people or objects